AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/solution-interests.md

    ![Solution interest more menu](assets/solution-interests-more-menu.png){width="500" zoomable="no"}

 1. If needed, update the name (required and unique) and description (optional).

+1. If needed, select the **[!UICONTROL Buying group stage model]** for tracking buying group stage progression.

+   For more information about using buying group stages for tracking journey progression against sales, see [Buying group stages](./buying-group-stages.md).

 1. If needed, change the **[!UICONTROL Update existing buying groups]** setting.